Skip Navigation

 Pharmacist looking at pill bottle.

-The resident will receive advanced training in safe medication-use practices and process improvement as a member of an interdisciplinary team focusing on patient safety within the health system.
-The preceptors of this program provide nearly 30 combined years of medication-use safety and policy experience, with 4 preceptors having successfully completed accredited MUSP residencies.
+The first year is incorporated into the PGY1 pharmacy residency program, and PGY1/2 MUSP residents receive a certificate from the PGY1 pharmacy program after successful completion of the PGY1 year.
+The second year will build on the resident’s clinical knowledge by focusing on advanced training in safe medication-use practices and process improvement as a member of an interdisciplinary team focusing on patient safety and formulary management at the health system.
+The preceptors of this program provide over 30 combined years of medication-use safety and policy experience, with 4 preceptors having successfully completed accredited MUSP residencies.

 The resident will gain experience in the following methodologies: